About this Event

 Additional details and the viewing links will be posted here as soon as they are finalized.

-Advocacy and Allyship: Every Day, Not Just When It is Trending
+- Advocacy & Allyship: Every Day, Not Just When it is Trending (presented Sept.
+28)

 #BlackLivesMatter, #SayHerName, and #RacialJustice have all become popular hashtags, but what does advocacy and allyship look like every day?
 This session will discuss active allyship and challenge participants to recognize and speak up against racism.
 Panelists Brandi Baker, co-founder, Athens Parents for Racial Equality; Tyrone Carr, director, Alumni Diversity Initiatives/Racial Equity Coalition of Athens; Dr. Winsome Chunnu, director, Diversity and Inclusion; and Dr. Sarah Garlington, assistant professor, Department of Social Work/Showing Up for Racial Justice (SURJ).will discuss anti-racist activism on our campus and in our community.

 - Brothers RISE: Recruiting African American Males into the Teaching Profession Through Hip-Hop Education (presented Oct.
 12)

 This session will focus on the under-representation of African American Males in the Teaching Profession.
 Panelists will discuss their participation in The Patton College Brothers RISE initiative to recruit and retain African American males and the innovative Hip-Hop OHIO Patton Education [HOPE] program.
 The session will conclude with brainstorming suggestions for what each one of us can do to address the serious under-representation of African American male teachers in our public schools.

 - Black Women's Academic and Professional Experiences (presented Oct.
 26)